Last reviewed 14 October 2021

-Employers are morally and legally obliged to provide “suitable and sufficient” health and safety training and, legally, must ensure that workers are fully aware of the risks and hazards that they face in the working environment.
-Stefan Mordue outlines ways in which such training can be delivered, looking in particular at safety briefings and toolbox talks.
+Employers are morally and legally obliged to provide “suitable and sufficient” health and safety training and must ensure that workers are fully aware of the risks and hazards they face in the working environment.
+Toolbox talks are a useful way of focusing on health and safety issues.

-The terms “safety briefing” and “toolbox talk” are often used interchangeably but the Health and Safety Executive (HSE) makes a distinction between the two.
+Although the terms “safety briefing” and “toolbox talk” are often used interchangeably, the Health and Safety Executive (HSE) makes a distinction between the two.

-Safety briefings are short formal meetings usually delivered by the site supervisor that detail the health and safety hazards and risks that workers will face.
-The intention of the briefing is to convey information and instructions, and should be attended by everyone that will be working on the particular site involved including subcontractors and key members of the supply chain.
+Safety briefings are short, formal meetings usually delivered by the site supervisor that detail the health and safety hazards and risks that workers will face.
+The aim of the briefing is to convey information and instructions, and should be attended by everyone who will be working on that particular site including subcontractors and key members of the supply chain.

 Safety briefings are usually held daily, on site, prior to the start of a job, shift or access to the site.
 To be effective such briefings should be brief; mindful that an attendee’s concentration is likely to dip after the 30-minute mark.

-In contrast, the toolbox talk is an informal short presentation that should focus on a single topic and explore the risks of specific health and safety issues on site.
-Examples include workplace hazards and safe work practices.
-As well as informing inexperienced workers, they are a good way to provide reminders to experienced workers of correct control measures.
-Toolbox talks are typically somewhere between 5 and 15 minutes in length.
-The person giving the talk doesn’t have to be a site supervisor or expert, however, good presentation and communication skills are important as is a positive attitude to a health and safety culture.
+In contrast, the toolbox talk is an informal short presentation that should focus on a single topic and explore the risks of specific health and safety issues on the premises or site.
+Examples include personal protective equipment and accident reporting.
+As well as informing inexperienced workers, they are a good way to remind experienced workers of control measures and procedures.

 While the talks are informal, regular meetings (as and when required) will help reinforce an organisation’s commitment to maintaining a safe working environment.
 For example, a toolbox talk may be a good way of addressing an upcoming change to regulations or standards, or a reoccurring health and safety issue.